Frequently Asked Questions

 Q. Can I place a bulk order of meals?

-A. You can order as many meals as you like; however, for bulk orders of 15+ meals which require customisation it is recommended that you download our bulk order form and email it to email@example.com – we will provide an invoice for payment of bulk orders made by and paid for by a single organisation.
+A. We can accommodate bulk orders of meals, please email firstname.lastname@example.org to discuss your needs– we will provide an invoice for payment of bulk orders made by and paid for by a single organisation/person.

-Q. Do I need to have an account to order?
+Q. Do I need to have an account to order online?

-A. Yes, setting up an account only takes a couple of minutes and means that you don’t need to enter your details again when you next order from Harvest Fair.
+A. Yes, if you are purchasing items from our online shop.
+Setting up an account only takes a couple of minutes and means that you don’t need to enter your details again when you next order from Harvest Fair.

 Q. Are there any contracts or commitments required to purchase Harvest Fair meals?